ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-15-introduction-to-the-ethereum-classic-course/index.md

 37. DAOs
 38. Contracts Between Individuals and Businesses on the Blockchain

-As seen in this introduction, the Ethereum Classic course promises to be a thorough educational experience about ETC and the industry in general, and it is divided in several sections with small units so they are easier to process and comprehend.
+As seen in this introduction, the Ethereum Classic course promises to be a thorough educational experience about ETC and the industry in general.
+It is divided into several sections with small units so they are easier to process and comprehend.

 The course will be delivered as one class per week in 5 to 15 minute videos and accompanying text posts so it is more versatile and flexible for people to learn in their preferred formats and timing.